dushmanta05/hashnode/cly6r87vo000108lebez9gq33.md

 While IDEs like VS Code allow us to visualize folder structures, it's not easy to copy or fully view the entire structure.
 However, using the `tree` package in the Linux command terminal, you can easily view and manage your folder structure.

 In this article, let's explore how to install and use the `tree` command to view your folder's structure directly in your terminal.
-We'll also look at different flag options that let you customize your folder structure output according to your specific needs.
+We'll also look at different flag options that let you customize your folder structure output according to your needs.
+Additionally, we'll explore how to save these structures into `Text`, `HTML`, `XML`, and `JSON` files.

 ## Installation